-Cray Wanderers Football Club has an illustrious history being the oldest football club in London and second oldest in the world.
-The club has for many seasons not had its own ground and has had to share the facilities of Bromley FC in Hayes Lane Bromley.
-However this arrangement is coming to an end and while it has enabled the club to survive, this playing location is far from ideal, being many miles from the club’s heartland in Cray Valley.
+Cray Wanderers Football Club has an illustrious history as the oldest football club in London and the second oldest in the world.
+The club has been homeless without its own ground for many seasons and has had to share the facilities of Bromley FC in Hayes Lane Bromley.
+However this arrangement is coming to an end and while it has enabled the club to survive, playing in this location is far from ideal, being many miles from the club’s heartland in Cray Valley.

-The club has been campaigning for some time to find a site in the Cray Valley where it could locate in or close to its natural catchment area.
+The club has been campaigning for some time to find a site in or close to its natural catchment area of the Cray Valley.
 The club submitted a planning application for a site in Sandy Lane but this was unsuccessful.
-It is fair to say that the Sandy Lane site had planning complications which made the grant of permission less than straightforward.

 The current use of Flamingo Park is graphically illustrated in these photographs.
 There are a number of lawful and temporary uses which have been introduced.

 The pavilion is now a night club.
 The temporary uses, which may not need planning permission, have included boot fairs, funfairs and the sale of fireworks.
-A number of other uses have been on site from time to time for example boot camps, scaffolding, van hire and car storage.
+A number of other uses have been on site from time to time for example boot camps, scaffolding yards, van hire and car storage.

 About ten years ago a Planning Inspector upheld Bromley Council’s decision to refuse to allow the playing fields to be included as part of the adjoining Kemnal Manor cemetery.
 In the decision letter the Inspector concluded at paragraph 26 “The proposal does not comply with national and local planning policies because … there would be an unjustified loss of the private recreational facilities and public use of playing fields provided by the sports ground.